 Also of interest is that Hepzibah - Spelter has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Hepzibah - Spelter does not have a public transit system used by locals to get to and from work.
+Hepzibah - Spelter is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Hepzibah - Spelter in 2022 was $38,270, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,080 for a family of four.
 However, Hepzibah - Spelter contains both very wealthy and poor people as well.